ajones/prty/README.md

 # PRTY
-Make reviewing PRs a PARTY 🎉
+***Make reviewing PRs a PARTY 🎉***

+PRTY is your new favorite tool for more effective PR reviewing.
+It determines the best open PRs for you to review and in what order.
+It drastically reduces the time to review for PRs in states that need eyes.

 ### Installation